guimattiello/MoLeWe/README.md

   - [MediaWiki](http://testedesoftware.cp.utfpr.edu.br/virtual-machines/testesoftware-mediawiki.vdi)
   - [OpenCart](http://testedesoftware.cp.utfpr.edu.br/virtual-machines/testesoftware-opencart-coverage.vdi)
   - [sysPass](http://testedesoftware.cp.utfpr.edu.br/virtual-machines/testesoftware-syspass.vdi)
-- [Metrics collected](http://testedesoftware.cp.utfpr.edu.br/metrics-collected.xlsx): contains all the metrics collected and instructions to access the applications with preconfigured users.
+- [Metrics collected](http://testedesoftware.cp.utfpr.edu.br/metrics-collected.csv): contains all the metrics collected.
+- [Instructions to access web applications](http://testedesoftware.cp.utfpr.edu.br/web-applications-instructions.pdf): contains instructions to access the web applications with preconfigured users.

 Download the virtual machine for the application you want to use and the **experimental-package.zip** file.
 This file contains all the 18 participants projects.
+Read file [Instructions to access web applications](http://testedesoftware.cp.utfpr.edu.br/web-applications-instructions.pdf) to get credentials and further configurations.

 Each project in the **experimental-package.zip** file has the following directories and files:
 - **coverages-after-new-tests**: This directory contains the line coverage achieved after running the new tests;